RESTAURANT STARTUP GUIDE

 Note: Placing your menu’s link in the footer won’t transfer the same “link juice” because Google knows that people fill their footers up with links, the majority of which don’t receive high amounts of traffic.

 MHM Menu Publishing ToolMustHaveMenus makes menu SEO easy with our online publishing tool.
 Once you create a design you’re thrilled with from our thousands of menu templates, we provide an online publishing option under our Sharing Tools.
 This will publish an online version of your menu that you can link to from your website, or you can embed it if you already have a page.
 If you want to update your menu at any point, simply click the sync button, and all your published versions of that menu will update with the new changes.
 It's the fast and easy way to increase your web presence and boost your SEO.
-To learn more, check out this handy How To from our Help Center.

 Print with Us!